-Natalie Buck-Bauer (Musical Players Assistant Director) graduated from San Francisco State University with a Bachelor’s degree in Classical Vocal Music Performance.
+Natalie Buck-Bauer (Little Performers Director) graduated from San Francisco State University with a Bachelor’s degree in Classical Vocal Music Performance.
 She has performed in operettas, operas, and musical theater productions.
 She is currently in the cast of Gilbert and Sullivan’s Ruddigore with San Jose Lyric Theater.
 Natalie has been a camper, counselor, and director for CCCT’s drama summer camp and is excited to be part of the theater all year long.

-Christina Martin (Musical Teens Director) holds a BFA in Musical Theater from Brigham Young University and a California Teaching Credential for Music, Dance and Drama.
+Christina Martin (Young Performers Director) holds a BFA in Musical Theater from Brigham Young University and a California Teaching Credential for Music, Dance and Drama.
 Christina was a Drama/Dance teacher for a prestigious Magnet for the Arts Junior High School.
 She is actively involved in many live productions throughout the Bay Area and is a private vocal coach.

 Zoe McPheron (intern) has been an active participant of the Musical Players program for many years.
 She started in the program back in 2008 when she was ten years old; highlights include, Charlie Bucket (Charlie and the Chocolate Factory), Mad Hatter (Alice in Wonderland), and most recently Snoopy in Snoopy the Musical!
 She started interning last year for Aladdin Kids and absolutely loved.
 She is delighted to continue working for this new season of Musical Players at CCCT.